-Thanks to all the readers who uploaded photos of their awesome vintage bathrooms and bathroom tile on our recent story – 171 photos of the vintage and new bathroom tile in reader homes.
+Thanks to all the readers who uploaded photos of their awesome vintage bathrooms and bathroom tile recently.
 What a treat it was to get a look into your loos!
 With 171 photos, it took quite a bit of work to narrow it down to the featured 12.
 I tried to pick bathrooms with interesting color schemes, unusual and detail oriented tile jobs — it was really impossible, there were so many terrific vintage bathrooms — but here are 12 of my favorite original bathrooms.

 Above: Jeanne’s vintage grey and black bathroom tile caught my eye because of the classic, high-quality two-tone pinwheel floor tile and the thin black liner tile, set low, that ties in with the black toilet paper holder.
 Such a great detail!